Azizultra32/ghost-overlay-mcp/test-extension-mcp.md

-# Manual Test for Codex CLI with MCP
+# Manual Test for Antigravity Browser with MCP

-## IMPORTANT: Give this to Codex CLI
+## IMPORTANT: Give this to Antigravity Browser

-Paste this into Codex CLI to test the extension with MCP tools:
+Paste this into Antigravity Browser to test the extension with MCP tools:

 ```
 Use your chrome-devtools MCP tools to: